SacCounty/Hack4Sac/README.md

-This repository is a `README` file with instructions for participants in Sacramento County's [Hack4Sac Civic Tech Challenge](http://hack4sac.saccounty.net/) to submit their entries.
+This repository includes the two files that **must be included** in all project submissions for Sacramento County's [Hack4Sac Civic Tech Challenge](http://hack4sac.saccounty.net/):
+1. this `README` containing instructions and information to include in your submission; and,
+2. a `LICENSE` that allows anyone to do anything they want with your code as long as they provide attribution back to you and don’t hold you liable.

 ## Project Information

 *Please complete the information below:*

 ### Project Name
-Enter a project title
+[Enter a project title]

 ### Project Description
-Enter a short description
+[Enter a short description]

 ### Team Members
-- Team Leader Name, email address
+- [Team Leader Name, email address]
-- Additional Team Members, email address
+- [Additional Team Members, email address]
-- ...
+- [...]

 ### Stakeholder Engagement
-- If you worked with County staff to develop your project, please enter the name and department of your contact
+- [If you worked with County staff to develop your project, please enter the name and department of your contact]
-- Include any nonprofits or other stakeholders you engaged to develop your project
+- [Include any nonprofits or other stakeholders you engaged in the development your project]

+### Additional Information (optional)
+[Include any additional information that you would like the judges to know about your project]

-## Instructions
+## Submission Instructions

 ### Step 1: Fork this Repository
 By forking this repository, we'll be able to find your project which will allow the judges to review your submission.
 Please note that cloning this repository or copying the contents of this `README` to your project will not allow us to find your project.
 Learn more about [how to fork a project repository](https://help.github.com/articles/fork-a-repo/).